ISISNeutronMuon/MDANSE/Doc/pages/plotting.rst

 the original output file (typically a netCDF4) is written using the original standard units.

-The list of prefixes to physical quantities is listed in `Table 1 <#anchor-339>`__.
+The list of prefixes to physical quantities is listed in Table 1.
 The leftmost column is what can be written in front of the symbol of a physical quantity.

 Table 1: A list of prefixes that can be used to modify units.